S5PYRO5S/HelperCook/README.md

 - **Example**: `java -jar target/helperCook1.0.jar -list pancakes.cook brownies.cook`

+Shopping list ingredients quantities are the sum of the quantities of the same ingredient in all the recipes and cannot be adjusted for different number of servings.

 #### If you wish to run the app from a different directory, you can specify the absolute path to the jar file and the input file(s) .